feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     ['A' 'B' 'C']
     ['D' 'E']

-Note the defining a list works with all type of data (string, date, integer and float) that :class:`DropHighPSIFeatures()` can handle.:class:`DropHighPSIFeatures()`
+Note that defining a list works with all type of data (string, date, integer and float) that :class:`DropHighPSIFeatures()` can handle.

 **Case 5: split data based on unique values (split_distinct)**

-A variant to the previous example is the use of the split_distinct functionality.
+A variant to the previous example is the use of the `split_distinct` functionality.
-In that case, the split is not done based on the number observations from `split_col` but from the number of distinct values in `split_col`.
+In that case, the split is not done based on the number observations from `split_col` but from the number of distinct values in split_col.

-A real life example for this case is when dealing with groups of different sizes like customer's incomes classes ('1000', '2000', '3000', '4000', ...). split_distinct allows to control the numbers of classes in the base and test dataframes regardless of the number of observations in each class.
+A real life example for this case is when dealing with groups of different sizes like customers income classes ('1000', '2000', '3000', '4000', ...).
+Split_distinct allows to control the numbers of classes in the base and test dataframes regardless of the number of observations in each class.

 .. code:: python